ssbc/ssb-meta-feeds/README.md

 ## Example usage

-Let's start by create a **root meta feed**, necessary for using this module.
+Let's start by creating a **root meta feed**, necessary for using this module.
 It lives alongside your existing "classical" feed, which we'll refer to as **main feed**.